 Understand that the loan has to be repaid within the stipulated time.
 Most lenders have nonetheless, adopted these three flexible repayment options.
-Firstly, and the most popular involves repaying the loan in equal monthly instalments.
-Alternatively, you can choose to pay the loan monthly interest during the construction period and then pay bulk of the cash upon completion.
-You can also apply for the “End Loan” and use it to refinance the existing loan.
-This is a specialized part of loan refinancing where the next loan is converted into medium- to long-term fixed-rate mortgage.
+The first, and the most popular, involves repaying the loan in equal monthly installments.
+The second involves paying the loan’s monthly interest during the construction period and settling the balance in lump sum upon completion.
+Thirdly, you can chose to apply for the “End Loan” and use it to clear the construction loan.
+The end loan in this context refers to a special loan that can be easily converted into a medium- to a long-term fixed-rate mortgage.

 Why should you take a construction loan?

 A construction loan gives you the much-needed capital to build a home or real estate project.
 Just like conventional mortgages, construction loans are ideal if you are looking to become a homeowner, but have no capital to purchase your own house.
 The loan will cover all the project costs and most even have the option of converting the loan into a mortgage later.

 A construction loan gives you the rare opportunity to build a house from the ground up.
 You can work with a builder of your choice or even make it yourself.
 These loans give you the freedom to design and build a unique home that captures your family’s needs.